-Beginning with the HEI 2019 (survey year 2018), participants will be required to have at least one firm-wide health insurance plan that affirmatively provides transgender-inclusive coverage in order to receive a perfect score in the HEI and obtain the "Leader in LGBTQ Healthcare Equality" designation.
+BEGINNING THIS YEAR, participants were required to have at least one firm-wide health insurance plan that affirmatively provides transgender-inclusive coverage to receive a top score in the HEI and obtain the "Leader in LGBTQ Healthcare Equality" designation.
+Participants that demonstrated that they had at least one firm-wide health insurance plan that affirmatively communicates the availability of coverage to employees for transition related treatment received 5 points in the employee benefits and policies criteria section.